riklewis/optimisation-course/README.md

 [Optimising your website: A developer workflow with Git and Gulp](https://www.skillshare.com/classes/Optimising-your-website-A-development-workflow-with-Git-and-Gulp/1578429632/)

-You can also check out [my other courses](https://www.skillshare.com/user/riklewis) on .Skillshare.
+You can also check out [my other courses](https://www.skillshare.com/user/riklewis) on Skillshare.

 Videos
 ======